 Preparing for the day of a fake news attack will be challenging as it will be difficult to anticipate exactly what form it will take and where it will come from.
 But a good start for companies will be forming a holistic perspective on what their reputation looks like, especially to their biggest detractors.
 This will also reveal the kind of “alternative facts” already circulating among the audience so they can start readying counter arguments.
 A crucial part of such an exercise should be to unearth the saliency of your messages.
 In essence, question if people listen to or believe in your narrative.

 Used wisely, humour is often a good response to fake news attacks, which can involve seeding funny content to fans that will come to your aid in the event of an affront.
 It may not always be necessary to respond.
 In the event of a barrage of negative attacks, it is wise to pick your battles, remaining pointed in the narrative framework of the accuser and building memorable responses.
 Hitting back could be necessary, but not with a direct attack.
 This redirects a potential vicious cycle into a virtuous cycle for your reputation.

-Ian Anderson is a PhD Candidate in Marketing at INSEAD.
+Ian Anderson is a PhD Student in Marketing at INSEAD.